Two is better than one: The U-spin-CP anomaly in charm: Introduction

-This interplay of the CP-asymmetries is also illustrated in Fig.~\ref{fig:pi-K-plane}.
-The small value of $A_{\text{CP}}(K^+K^-)$, combined with $\Delta A_{\text{CP}}$ (green), implies a sizable CP-asymmetry in $\pi^+ \pi^-$, together with substantial $U$-spin breaking, which has also been pointed out in \cite{Schacht:2022kuj}.
-Predictions in the U-spin limit (red dashed line) and $\lesssim30 \%$ SM-like breaking (red cones) are indicated.
-The LHCb-fit (orange) is several sigmas outside of this cone.
+This interplay of the CP-asymmetries is illustrated in Fig.~\ref{fig:pi-K-plane}.
+The small value of $A_{\text{CP}}(K^+K^-)$, combined with $\Delta A_{\text{CP}}$ (green-shaded area), implies a sizable CP-asymmetry in $\pi^+ \pi^-$, together with substantial $U$-spin breaking, which has also been pointed out in \cite{Schacht:2022kuj}.
+Predictions in the U-spin limit (red dashed line) and $\lesssim30 \%$ SM-like breaking (red-shaded cones) are indicated.
+The LHCb-fit (orange-shaded area) is two sigmas outside of this cone.
+The U-spin splitting in the $D \to \pi^+ \pi^-$ and $D \to K^+ K^-$ branching ratios is very well-known~\cite{Savage:1991wu}, and can be explained within the SM with $\lesssim30 \%$ breaking, for instance, \cite{Pirtskhalava:2011va,Brod:2012ud,Hiller:2012xm}.
+Roughly speaking, because $\frac{(1+1/3)^2}{(1-1/3)^2}=4$ an assumed 33 \% contribution to both decays of opposite sign is more than enough to explain the enhancement of ${\cal{B}} (D \to K^+ K^-)/{\cal{B}} (D \to \pi^+ \pi^-)\simeq 2.8$, with or without considering the different phase space or factorizable flavor breaking from, {\it e.g.,} decay constants and form factors~\cite{Feldmann:2012js}.
+The splitting in the leading SM decay amplitudes suggests a modified U-spin relation, see App.~\ref{app:SM},

+also indicated in Fig.~\ref{fig:pi-K-plane} (dotted red line).
+Even though this effect slightly alleviates the anomaly, it still leaves the bulk of it unaltered, and the quest for models to explain it remains open.

 Enhanced chromomagnetic dipole operators such as from supersymmetric loops are flavor singlets, feature therefore SM-like symmetries, and are not able to account for the significant U-spin breaking.
 Models that generically break flavor beyond the SM are $Z^\prime$ models with generation-dependent charges.
 Their impact on CP-asymmetries in charm has been studied in \cite{Bause:2020obd}.